micmejia/bible-dump/AMPC/Revelation/Rev 7.md

-Then, addressing me, one of the elders [[^c]of the heavenly Sanhedrin] said, Who are these [people] clothed in the long white robes?
+Then, addressing me, one of the elders [of the heavenly Sanhedrin] said, Who are these [people] clothed in the long white robes?
 And from where have they come?